Yanina Kuskova: Career

+Kuskova won her first national titles in 2020, winning both the Uzbekistan National Time Trial Championship and the Uzbekistan National Road Race Championship.

 Kuskova was on a team camp training when they rode the Germenica Grand Prix Road Race WE as part of the national team in 2021.
 Kuskova finished in tenth place as the best young rider.
-In March of 2022 Kuskova took her first international win at the Grand Prix Mediterrennean WE.
-During the 2022 Asian Road Cycling Championships Kuskova rode the Under-23 time trial with a time of 34:08 beating the second place by 2:32 and securring a gold medal.
+In March 2022 Kuskova took her first international win at the Grand Prix Mediterranean WE.
+During the 2022 Asian Road Cycling Championships Kuskova rode the Under-23 time trial with a time of 34:08 beating the second place by 2:32 and securing a gold medal.
 Uzbekistan earned three medals at the 2022 Asian Track Cycling Championships all of them earned by Kuskova.
 After the Asian Cycling Championships Kuskova did not start a UCI road event until the Ladies Tour of Estonia in late May.
 The race ended with a solo winner and a bunch sprint for second to eleventh, with Kuskova finishing in eleventh 1:04 down on the winner.